-Last Updated on January 22, 2022 by Rei Garnet
+Last Updated on April 18, 2022 by Rei Garnet

-While lack of exercise itself would not cause a rabbit to die, the effects of not exercising like obesity can lead to more dangerous diseases that could lead to death.
+While lack of exercise itself would not cause a rabbit to die.
+The effects of not exercising, like obesity, can lead to more dangerous diseases that could lead to death.

-Obesity can put your rabbit at an increased risk of pregnancy toxaemia, which can kill a rabbit 1-2 days before giving birth.
+Obesity can put your rabbit at an increased risk of pregnancy toxemia, which can kill a rabbit 1-2 days before giving birth.

 Now that I’ve given you the gist of the article, read on as I explain in more detail why a rabbit could die from a lack of exercise: